viivekmehta/Everest-Scorecard/README.md

 <img width="1023" alt="Screenshot 2021-09-12 at 12 33 19 AM" src="https://user-images.githubusercontent.com/47595149/132958704-ffad2e0a-cd8f-4664-a6c7-82b984d80980.png">

 2) On the auto-completion of the first inning, random 6 bowling cards will be selected and shown in the screen.
+The total of the first inning will also be calculated randomly in the background and shown to you along with the target.
 You just have to select the "Shot type" and "Shot timing" for each bowling card.

 <img width="1222" alt="Screenshot 2021-09-12 at 12 33 45 AM" src="https://user-images.githubusercontent.com/47595149/132958767-3834c0e7-32b5-4aac-937b-a12667a03103.png">